LuxuryBoosts/Discord-Token-Generator/README.md

 Please leave a review or a star letting other people know how it works.
 Node is required to install for it to function.
 Join Discord/Telegram for support

 The Generator Creates Email Verified Tokens from Temp-Mail Websites.

+THE GENERATOR ITSSELF ISN'T AUTOMATED, IT FILLS IN ALL THE INFO, YOU AS THE USER ARE REQUIRED TO FINISH THE CAPATCHA